 Sports bettors and fans

-The good news is that over the past six years, we’ve been pleasantly surprised how often we were contacted by NBA fans as well as people in the sports betting industry, either by companies who specialized in serving that market, or individuals who wanted more information in making smarter betting decisions.
+The good news is that over the past several years, we’ve been pleasantly surprised how often we were contacted by NBA fans as well as people in the sports betting industry, either by companies who specialized in serving that market, or individuals who wanted more information in making smarter betting decisions.
 Through all of our business development efforts, this particular audience – along with serving hardcore NBA fans who wanted more information on the referees — seemed to be the most promising.

 Given the power of the Internet, we decided in November of 2017 to make our data available directly to individuals through a subscription model.
 We were always cautious about jumping quickly into running this type of business because we didn’t know if there would be enough interest to fund it.
-It also requires working on activities that extend beyond analyzing NBA referees, such as making sure the web site runs optimally for a large user base, responding to customer service inquiries, marketing, legal, accounting, etc.
+It also requires working on activities that extend beyond analyzing NBA referees, such as making sure the website runs optimally for a large user base, responding to customer service inquiries, marketing, legal, accounting, etc.

 We are extremely customer focused by nature, so if we were going to do it, we were going to do it right, not just slap something together.
 So a couple of years ago we started thinking more seriously about making our referee scouting reports available to individuals through a subscription service, and started building the platform that could support that kind of service.

-So if you decided to become a subscriber (before we suspended the service temporarily shortly after our launch in favor of a more promising business model), we sincerely thank you for your support.
+So if you decided to become a subscriber (before we suspended the service shortly after our launch in favor of a more promising business model), we sincerely thank you for your support.
 If you have any questions or issues, please send us a note through the “Contact” link at the top of the page, and we’ll get back to you as quickly as possible.
 Over time we plan to proactively reach out to our subscribers to get their feedback as we continue to augment our service to make it even better.

 The RefAnalytics Team (follow us on Twitter at @RefAnalytics)